The Trump administration is putting USAID staffers on leave worldwide and firing at least 1,600

 “As of 11:59 p.m.
 EST on Sunday, February 23, 2025, all USAID direct hire personnel, with the exception of designated personnel responsible for mission-critical functions, core leadership and/or specially designated programs, will be placed on administrative leave globally,” according to the notices sent to USAID workers that were viewed by The Associated Press.

-At the same time, the agency said in the notices to staffers that it was beginning a reduction in force that would eliminate 2,000 U.S.-based jobs.
+At the same time, the agency said in the notices to staffers that it was beginning a firing process called reduction in force that would eliminate 2,000 U.S.-based jobs.
 A version of the notice posted later on USAID's website put the number of positions to be eliminated lower, at 1,600.

 The administration gave no explanation for the discrepancy.
 USAID and the State Department did not immediately respond to messages seeking comment.